 We recently stayed at Disney’s Pop Century resort for the very first time and we were excited because all of our previous stays at Disney’s Value Resorts have been at the All-Stars.
 Needless to say, we were really looking forward to our stay here as we’ve heard from many Disney fans who call Pop Century their favourite value resort.
-To add to the excitement, we were eager to check out their newly refurbished rooms (they’re in the home stretch to finishing them all).
+To add to the excitement, we were eager to check out their refurbished rooms.

 The first thing that jumps out at you when you visit Pop Century is the resort theming.
 Pop Century’s theming focuses on past decades and the pop culture that goes with each respective era.
 Featured decades include the nifty 50’s all the way up to the “advanced technology” of the 90’s.
 The 90’s building features a giant cell phone, giant Yo-Yo’s for the 60’s, Walkman for the 70’s and Rubik’s cubes for the 80’s.

 We found ourselves settled in the 50’s buildings, which had large bowling pins at the staircases and giant Lady and the Tramp statues in between.
 Other larger than life character statues include Baloo and Mowgli and a giant classic Mickey Mouse phone, along with other large nostalgic statues scattered throughout the resort.